Say "yes" to sponsorship. Your child is waiting. Meet Your Child Today

 “One of the many things I love about working at Orphan Outreach is our ability to take a step back and really consider the work we are doing.
 We have this ability to adapt based on the current needs of our programs.
 I love that our focus is child-specific.
 We try to address each need of every child, uniquely.
 We don’t have “cookie-cutter” programs."

 Katherine’s passion for justice and orphan care began with a high school mission trip to China.
 The trip became the catalyst in her decision to pursue a career that focused on serving the vulnerable.
 After receiving her undergraduate degree in child and family studies at Baylor University, Katherine went on to pursue a master’s degree in social work from the University of Texas at Arlington.
 She joined Orphan Outreach in 2007 in the missions department, and soon moved into the role of missions director.
-Katherine now oversees all global ministry programs for Orphan Outreach.
+Katherine now oversees global ministry programs, sponsorship, and missions for Orphan Outreach.

 Meet Katherine...